naoyam/physis/docs/compiling_physis.md

 To compile Physis code, use `physisc` command, which is located at the <install-prefix>/bin directory, as follows:

-    $ physisc --target test.c -I<install-prefix>/include
+    $ physisc --<target> test.c -I<install-prefix>/include

 where `target` can be one of the supported platforms.
-More simply, a utility shell scripts are provided for each platform, such as `physisc-cuda`.
+More simply, a utility shell script is provided for each platform, such as `physisc-cuda`.
 So, the following translates test.c to cuda code:

      $ physisc-cuda test.c